findmypast/career-progression-framework/README.md

 ## Getting started

-You will need to use [node](https://nodejs.org/en/download/) to run this application.
+You can run build and run the pages locally, or just update the markdown files.
+To run locally, you will need to use [node](https://nodejs.org/en/download/) to run this application.
 Once cloned, do an `npm start`

 The framework is hosted via github pages.
-To update the site, after committing your changes all you need to do is a `git push`.
+To update the site, after committing your changes you can trigger a deploy using [Github Actions](https://github.com/findmypast/career-progression-framework/actions).

 ## Adding a new department